 For your domain, try to find the sweet spot between your business name/service and a realistic length and spelling for your domain name.
 Again, you want something that will be easily remembered, typed and found when searched.
 But try to avoid special characters or symbols.

 Top-level domain (TLD or domain extension), is the portion that follows after your domain name.
 For example, inmotionhosting is the domain name and .com is the TLD.
 Originally, TLD was implemented to help further categorize domains and increase the number of domains available to the public.
 This allows websites to have the same domain but be completely separate, like wordpress.com and wordpress.org.
 While .com is still the most popular TLD, there many options such as .org, .edu, .gov, or .uk.
 The prices will differ based on the TLD.
 Also .gov and .mil are restricted to the military and government agencies.
 Consider checking if a new TLD fits your brand.

 When you register your domain name, your personal information is posted to a public database called WHOIS.
 The information is accessible to anyone, which isn’t good practice in today’s digital landscape.
 However, domain privacy allows you to hide your personal information posted on WHOIS, securing the information used to register the domain.
 InMotion Hosting offers domain privacy, showing our information instead of yours.
 Learn more about our domain privacy service and protect your personal information when registering your domain name.

 As you work towards building your web presence, resources concerning time and money can quickly become strained.
 As an advocate for small businesses, we understand the difficulty of getting started, especially in the digital space.
 However, when you purchase a 12 or 24-month hosting plan with InMotion, you receive a free domain name or domain name transfer!

-After you’ve created your domain name, purchase one of our Business Shared Hosting plans and register your domain for free!
+After you’ve created your domain name, buy shared web hosting and register your domain for free!